sky-shiny/smolder/README.md

 port \* | 0 - 65535
 uri \* | /url/path/to/resource.json
-method | GET, POST, PUT, DELETE, OPTION headers (recommended) |  header object to append to requests instansiation.
-The host header is probably the most likely requirement. username | basic auth username password | basic auth password cookie | cookie object to append to requests instansiation data | data for POST or PUT. file | provide dummy "filename" and dummy "content" as json arguments.
+method | GET, POST, PUT, DELETE, OPTION headers (recommended) |  header object to append to requests instantiation.
+The host header is probably the most likely requirement. username | basic auth username password | basic auth password cookie | cookie object to append to requests instantiation data | data for POST or PUT. file | provide dummy "filename" and dummy "content" as json arguments.
 Uploads the content as filename to the specified host. verify | Should we verify the ssl cert when making an https request?
 Defaults to False.